 I come back to disability yet again.
-Come to think of it, my disability is never that far from me.
-Although I was never considered a child with special needs, I was still a child with special needs like any other child dealing with a disability.
+Come to think of it, my disability is never far from me.
+Although I was never considered a child with special needs, I was a special needs child, just like any other child dealing with a disability.

-Sadly, whether we’re the child or the adult with a mild disability, we’re expected to fall into line and where we may struggle that can sometimes be met with resentment from those close to us.
+Whether we’re the child or the adult with a mild disability, we’re expected to fall into line, and our struggles can sometimes be met with resentment from those close to us.

-Parents must explain and instill inclusivity and kindness in their children if society is going to permanently change their attitudes towards disability and other genres.
-Sadly, those of us with a mild disability struggle more because our shortcomings aren’t always apparent and we’re expected to conform.
+If society is going to permanently change attitudes towards disability, it’s up to parents to explain to their children, and instil inclusivity and kindness in them.
+Those of us with a mild disability struggle even more; because our shortcomings aren’t always apparent, and we’re expected to conform.

-- Don’t see anyone with a disability as the problem, or someone that needs to be fixed just because you’re struggling to understand their disability and how they present;
+- Don’t see anyone with a disability as a problem, or someone that needs to be fixed, just because you’re struggling to understand how they present.

-- Compassion, patience, kindness and understanding go a long way to communicating and understanding what someone with a disability deals with and needs to happen.
+- Compassion, patience and kindness go a long way towards communicating and understanding what someone with a disability deals with and needs to happen.

-Being around someone with a disability can teach us about ourselves, but we must look for the understanding.
-I believe we would reduce the stigma in society with disabled people fitting into their lives more comfortably, if attitudes towards them were to change.
+I believe being around someone with a disability can teach us about ourselves, but we must look for the understanding.
+I also believe we would reduce the stigma of disability, and disabled people would fit into their lives more comfortably if attitudes towards them were to change.

 But what has happened to compassion, empathy, tolerance, patience and understanding?
 Because that’s all it would take.
 If the shoe were on the other foot, others would expect nothing less from us.